-Downloading and installation of the script is easy – all you have to do is to head to the project’s official web page and download the package in .tar or .zip format.
+Downloading and installation of the script is easy – all you have to do is to head to the project’s Github page and download the package in .zip format.
 Once downloaded, just extract the archive and run the

 However, before you go ahead and execute the script, you have to make sure that all the dependencies are installed on your system.
 For that, run the following two commands: